ccdatapdx/Portfolio/README.md

-# Data Engineering Portfolio: Casey Cushing
+# Data Analytics and Engineering Portfolio: Casey Cushing

 Welcome to my portfolio!
 I am showcasing each data project within multiple repositories.
 I have chosen to use AWS Lambda Docker images, and thus I have seperate repositories for each.